herniated/udacity-c3-deployment/README.md

 # GitHub Repos & Travis CI

 There are four GitHib repos.
 One for each microservice, one for a reverse proxy, and one for the front end.
-Each repo containa Travis CI yaml file.
+Each repo contains a Travis CI yaml file.

 * https://github.com/herniated/udacity-c3-restapi-user
 * https://github.com/herniated/udacity-c3-restapi-feed